dimdenGD/recowebsocket/README.md

 ## Usage

 Everything is the same as in `ws` Client, but with `reconnect`, `reconnectInterval`, `reconnectMaxAttempts` options.
 All events you attached will be automatically attached to the underlying `ws` Client, even on reconnect.
+Set `reconnectMaxAttempts` to `-1` to reconnect indefinitely.

 ```js
 import WebSocket from "recowebsocket";